 Any business that wants to succeed in today’s competitive marketplace needs to collect and act upon customer feedback.
 The feedback you receive will give you valuable insights and help you make more informed customer-based decisions.

 This influences your product in all of its aspects: how it’s made, used, and sold.
 It also results in customer satisfaction, because the more you know your customers, the higher your chances of creating a great customer experience for them.

 Today we’re going to show you some of the best ways to get customer feedback from the current and prospective customers who come in contact with your business.

 Each channel provides a particular view of how, where, and why your customers are using your product.
 They each give unique insights into their likes, dislikes, and any issues they may be running into.
 The chart below displays the main reasons what customers are living feedback (according to a whitepaper by TFM&A Insights):

 Your goal is to combine these different views to form a complete picture of the current state of your product and to understand where it should be going in future versions.

-Below is the list of the most useful channels of receiving feedback and how to get the most of each of them.
+Below is the list of the most useful channels of receiving customer feedback and how to get the most of each of them.

 - Surveys & Polls